 Of course, past performance is no guarantee of future results.

-Now let’s look two types of retirement investment accounts you might encounter-of course, there are many more, but for now, we’re just going focus on two of the most common ones.
+Of course, there are many more, but for now, we’re just going to focus on two of the most common ones.

 Starting a retirement account early and adding to it often can give you more options and flexibility in the future.

 Powered by Bank of America

 The material provided on this video is for informational use only and is not intended for financial or investment advice.

 Bank of America Corporation and/or its affiliates assume no liability for any loss or damages resulting from one’s reliance on the material provided.
 Please also note that such material is not updated regularly and that some of the information may not therefore be current.
 Consult with your own financial professional when making decisions regarding your financial or investment management.